 - Provisional Trip Organizer mentors: when you fill out your own post-trip report, or separately in an e-mail to firstname.lastname@example.org, please, answer the following questions about the provisional organizer:

-- What additional training/mentoring does the candidate think they need?
+What additional training/mentoring does the candidate think they need?
+Do you agree with their self-assessment?

 Board member instructions for posting trips/classes here.